An ultrasound uses sound waves to create images of structures in the body. A

 In most cases, there are no complications with this test.

-In some cases, your doctor may instruct you to: Fast for 8-12 hours before the test.
-This will decrease the amount of gas in your intestines and make your organs easier to see.Have a full bladder before the test.
-You may need to drink six or more glasses of water without going to the bathroom.
+In some cases, the doctor may advise the following: Fast for 8-12 hours before the test.
+This will decrease the amount of gas in the intestines and make organs easier to see.Have a full bladder before the test.
+The doctor may advise drinking 6 or more glasses of water without going to the bathroom.

 The ultrasound machine has a hand-held wand.
 The wand is pushed against your skin where the gel has been applied.
 The wand sends sound waves into your body.
 The waves bounce off your internal organs and echo back to the wand.
 The computer can convert echoes into images on a screen.
 The images on the screen are examined by your doctor.
 A photograph of them may be taken.